jmacdotorg/sweat/README.md

 with the exercises involved; you may find it helpful to check them out first.

 [You may also wish to read thoughts by Sweat's author about 7MW](https://fogknife.com/2015-01-11-seven-minute-workout.html).

+## Sweat is not a doctor

+**Please exercise responsibly.** Sweat wants to challenge you, but please do not push yourself too hard.
+If you start feeling bad in any way while using Sweat, _stop immediately_.
+Consult an actual doctor and not a weird program you found on the internet with any questions or concerns you have about setting up an exercise regimen for yourself.

 # RUNNING SWEAT